GeorgeWhiting/MVF-API/README.md

 As the customer
 So that I can contact them and talk about their account I want to get the name, email address, telephone and balance for an account

 ```
 ### Process

+The most important part to starting this task was to find a way to make JSON files readable.
+The 'json' gem converts JSON files to easily manipulable ruby hashes, and was an easy choice.

+A key part of the task was to make certain data only accessible to certain users.
+This is what influenced my decision to start development of the app by writing the method verify_user to take a guid as input and create an instance of either a Customer or AccountHolder class based on the guid entered.
+This way, account holders will only have access to the data stored in their particular instance of AccountHolder class.
+Having this method accept a customer guid for just the static input file is a bit redundant, but when the full AWS bucket is introduced it will make sense.